SeanCassiere/SeanCassiere/README.md

 ```

 ## <img src="https://raw.githubusercontent.com/heydrdev/devtools/main/emojis/telegram/cowboy-hat-face.gif" height="30" width="30" align="center" /> About Me
-I am a novice full-stack developer from Sri Lanka 🇱🇰 , and I'm hooked-on working with React and Node in TypeScript.
+I am a novice full-stack developer living in New Zealand 🇳🇿 (formerly from Sri Lanka 🇱🇰) , and I'm hooked-on working with React and Node in TypeScript.
 I'm also passionate about open-source and web-technologies in general.

 I've just finished my final year of an Undergraduate Degree Programme in Business Information Systems, and now looking forward to new opportunities.